 Up to 600 staff and personnel could be accommodated in the bunker, even if it meant sleeping in the corridor:

-At the end of the corridors, huge 1 ½ ton blast doors could withstand a nuclear blast.
+At the end of the corridors, huge one and a half ton blast doors could withstand a nuclear blast.

-The bunker had air-conditioning and heating systems installed, together with filters and its own water supply so that staff could live below ground for up to 3 months.
+The bunker had air-conditioning and heating systems installed, together with filters and its own water supply, so that staff could live below ground for up to three months.

 The site was decommissioned in 1992.
 The Parrish family then bought it back from the government, who then turned it into a museum.